 2.2.8 The Air Pollution Control (Fuel Restriction) Regulation was enacted in 1990 to impose legal control on the type of fuels allowed for use and their sulphur contents in commercial and industrial processes to reduce sulphur dioxide (SO2) emissions.
 In June 2008, the Regulation was amended to tighten the control requirements of liquid fuels.
-The Regulation does not apply to any fuel-using equipment that is used or operated in premises used solely as a dwelling, or is used or operated in or on a vessel, motor vehicle, railway locomotive or aircraft.
+From April 2025, the sulphur content of liquid fuel will tighten to 0.001% by weight according to the Air Pollution Control (Fuel Restriction) (Amendment) Regulation 2024.